Kelinz74/TheTechAcademyBasicC-SharpProjects/README.md

 **Part 5.**
 - Created a list of strings that has at least two identical strings in the list.
 - Asked the user to input text to search for in the list.
-- Created a loop that iterates through the list and then displays the idices of the items matching the user input.
+- Created a loop that iterates through the list and then displays the indices of the items matching the user input.
 - Added code to the loop to check if the user put in text that isn't on the list and, if they did, tells the user their input is not on the list.

 **Part 6.**